Planning matters blog | Lichfields

 Scotland has also introduced a licensing scheme for all short term lets.
 However, to require a licence, applicants must demonstrate that they have planning permission, whether they are within, or outside of control areas (either by a certificate of lawful use, or a full change of use planning application).
 Reports of conflicting information and guidance on planning and licensing requirements issued by the Scottish Government has led to confusion and frustration among local authorities, and short-term let operators on how the legislation should be applied, particularly around short term lets that have been in operation for years.
 England should certainly consider the unintended consequences of future legislation and to seek to learn from the Scottish experience.

-These changes alone are unlikely to make significant dents in meeting the housing need in England or Wales, but authorities will have the ability to actively consider local challenges and will have a greater number of tools at their disposal to make appropriate planning decisions that meet the needs of local communities and visitors.
+These changes alone are unlikely to make significant dents in meeting the housing need in England or Wales, but authorities would have the ability to actively consider local challenges and would have a greater number of tools at their disposal to make appropriate planning decisions that meet the needs of local communities and visitors.
 It’s important, however, that local authorities thoroughly examine these issues ‘in the round’ to ensure that their actions don’t impact the tourism economy which is the lifeblood of so many of our local communities.

 Image credit: Jaycee300s via Pexels